 This is because they perceive every rejection or failure as a judgment about their identity.
 It’s the guy who doesn’t studies and goes into the examinations.
 If he failed, it would be an easy excuse to say: well, I didn’t study after all.
 If he did alright: he’ll be able to say that he could have done better if he had studied.
 It’s much easier to go in half assed, and not put his identity on his line, rather than give it his best, and put himself up for failure or rejection.

-Shame based individuals may also have trouble integrating worldviews.
+Shame based individuals may also have trouble integrating worldview.
 This is also known as the subhuman and superhuman dichotomy.
 Everything is all or nothing, black or white, one extreme or another.
 Everyone’s your best friend or your enemy, every pursuit is your life purpose or a waste of time, everyone girl you date is either your soul mate or a time sink.
-They cannot see a situation or a human for it’s good and bad, and understand that it can both occur at the same time.
+They cannot see a situation or a human for it is good and bad, and understand that it can both occur at the same time.

 In my own experience, it’s difficult to heal shame through willpower or pure discipline.